torvalds/linux/Documentation/admin-guide/mm/ksm.rst

-Like other madvise calls, they are intended for use on mapped areas of the user address space: they will report ENOMEM if the specified range includes unmapped gaps (though working on the intervening mapped areas), and might fail with EAGAIN if not enough memory for internal structures.
+Like other madvise calls, they are intended for use on mapped areas of the user address space: they will report ENOMEM if the specified range includes unmapped gaps (though working on the intervening mapped areas), and might fail with EAGAIN if yest eyesugh memory for internal structures.

 Applications should be considerate in their use of MADV_MERGEABLE, restricting its use to areas likely to benefit.
 KSM's scans may use a lot